cenonsorio/frontline/README.md

 # frontline

-NOTE:
-Create a folder in existing htdocs folder and copy paste all of the files.
+- Create a folder in existing htdocs folder and copy paste all of the files.

-Please import the customer_db.sql in mysql
+- Please import the customer_db.sql in mysql.

-DB credentials is located in database.php to update username and password.
+- DB credentials is located in database.php to update username and password.